AstroAstra/NASA_GISTEMP_Geospatial_Analysis/README.md

 Built as part of a scientific data analysis portfolio by Emma Follis, a data analyst with a background in Earth and Planetary Science.
-Currently completing an M.S. in Space Studies at American Public University while contributing to NASA's Exoplanet Watch citizen science program.
+Currently completing an M.S. in Space Studies at American Public University.

 [LinkedIn](https://www.linkedin.com/in/emma-follis) |
 [GitHub](https://github.com/AstroAstra)